Orientation Matters: Learning Radiation Patterns of Multi-Rotor UAVs In-Flight to Enhance Communication Availability Modeling: Abstract

 \section{Abstract}

 The paper presents an approach for learning antenna \acp{rp} of a pair of heterogeneous quadrotor \acp{uav} by calibration flight data. \acp{rp} are modeled either as a~Spherical Harmonics series or as a weighted average over inducing samples.
-Linear regression of polynomial coefficients simultaneously decouples the two independent \acsp{uav}' \acp{rp}.
-A joint calibration trajectory exploits available flight time in an obstacle-free anechoic altitude.
-Evaluation on a real-world dataset demonstrates the feasibility of learning both radiation patterns, achieving 3.6\,dB \acs{rmse} error---the measurement noise level.
+Linear regression of polynomial coefficients \rvMod{simultaneously decouples}{enables decoupling of}{C4} \rvDel{the two}{C1} independent \acsp{uav}' \acp{rp} from the observed joint gain{C4}.
+A \rvMod{joint}{synchronized}{C8} calibration trajectory \rvMod{exploits available flight time}{provides training and testing samples }{C8}in an obstacle-free anechoic altitude.
+Evaluation on a real-world dataset demonstrates the feasibility of learning both radiation patterns, achieving \rvMod{3.6\,dB}{4.56\,dB}{C2} \acs{rmse} extrapolation{C2} error\rvDel{---the measurement noise level}{C2}.
 The proposed \ac{rp} learning and decoupling can be exploited in rapid recalibration upon payload changes, thereby enabling precise autonomous path planning and swarm control in real-world applications where setup changes are expected.

 \glsresetall